GingerKiwi/a11ystudygroup/README.md

 #### Vanilla HTML and CSS Themes

-`/index/theme-name-home`
+`/index/theme-name/index.html`

 ___

 The home page of a specific theme

-`/index/theme-name-home/page-name`
+`/index/theme-name/page-name.html`

 A site page styled with the specific theme.

-If this were a single site instead of this multi-site community project the address would be `index/page-name`.
+If this were a single site instead of this multi-site community project the address would be `/page-name`.
 But it's not, so don't.

 `/index/theme-name/theme-name-styles.css`

-Please name your css file with `theme-name-styles.css` and place it inside your `/index/theme-name` directory.
+Please name your css file with `theme-name-styles.css` and place it inside your `/theme-name` directory.

 ___

 #### Vanilla JavaScript, HTML, and CSS

+Adding sites using JavaScript is welcome, but not a priority.

-`/index/js/theme-name and /index/js/flavour-of-javascript-name/index.html`
+`/index/js/theme-name` and `/index/js/flavour-of-javascript-name/index.html`

 If you're going to use JavaScript in a site, please put everything inside the /js directory!
-JavaScript adds a level of complexity and responsiblity for ensuring that the code is accessible for screenreader, refreshable braille display, keyboard, and alternative input/output device users.
+JavaScript adds a level of complexity and responsibility for ensuring that the code is accessible for screenreader, refreshable braille display, keyboard, and alternative input/output device users.

 ___